Please don’t call it rosé. It’s pink, but it’s clarete.

-Many years ago Clarete was a common product of Ribera del Duero, not classically a rosé but certainly pink in color.
-Picaro Clarete is made by treading a mix of whole cluster red and white grapes bunches in tank followed by a couple days maceration then into oak vats for a slow fermentation by indigenous yeasts.
-After about 8-9 month in vat, the wine is transferred to neutral French and American oak barrels where it ages for 16 months before bottling.
+Many years ago, Clarete was a common product of Ribera del Duero, not classically a rosé but certainly pink in color.
+Picaro Clarete is made by treading a mix of whole cluster red and white grapes bunches in tank followed by a couple of days maceration then into oak vats for a slow fermentation by indigenous yeasts.
+After about 8-9 months in vat, the wine is transferred to neutral French and American oak barrels, where it ages for 16 months before bottling.